Teen Mom: Young and Pregnant: Ashley Jones

-Lexi Tatman
+Lexi Lopez née Tatman

-Alexis "Lexi" Tatman (from Montrose, Colorado) is the mother of Tobias Ryker Lopez-DeLuna who was born on October 29, 2017.
+Alexis "Lexi" Lopez (from Montrose, Colorado) is the mother of Tobias Ryker Lopez-DeLuna who was born on October 29, 2017.
 On August 26, 2019, Lexi announced via Instagram that she had given birth to another baby boy, Jay Wolfe.
 The father is her now husband Kyler Lopez.

 Rachel Beaver

 Rachel Beaver (from Madisonville, Tennessee) got pregnant while seeing both her on-and-off boyfriend Drew and his best friend Jacob.
+On 22 February 2019, Rachel gave birth to her daughter, Hazelee.
+On January 12, 2024, Rachel gave birth to her second child, River Elliott Valentine Houp.

 Kiaya Elliott

 Kiaya Elliott (from Norfolk, Virginia) got pregnant after her girlfriend, Teazha cheated on her.
 X'Zayveon is the father of her child.
 Teazha moved in and offered her help in raising her child Amour Elliot.

 Madisen Beith

 Madisen Beith (from Heber Springs, Arkansas) was 17 years old when she gave birth to her and Christien's daughter Camille Victoria.

 Kayla Jones

 Kayla Jones (from Laurel, Maryland) welcomed daughter Mecca with her best friend Makel.
 Kayla is upset because, since their relationship ended, Makel keeps bringing new girlfriends around their daughter.